HuberNicolas/heart-disease/readme.md

 date."

-**Class distribution:** (Classtype (domain \[0,4\]) is referring to feature 58 "num", diagnosis of heart disease (angiographic disease status).
-This indicates, how severe the disease is (0: no disease, 4: most severe disease)
+**Class distribution:** (Classtype (domain \[0,4\]) is referring to feature 58 "num".
+It is an integer valued from 0 (absence of disease) to
+4. In this project, the different levels for heart disease were taken in account during the analysis.

   | Database       | Class = 0 | Class = 1 | Class = 2 | Class = 3 | Class = 4 | Total |
 |----------------|-----------|-----------|-----------|-----------|-----------|-------|